benfrick/docs-portfolio/doc/getting-started/using-nike-apis.md

 In addition to the guides on the [Developer Portal](https://developer.niketech.com/){:target="new-tab"}, all Nike APIs have the following documents available at the root directory of the GitHub repository:

 - Well-defined contract (API.md or API.yaml file) for each major version in [API Blueprint](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md){:target="new-tab"} format.
-Nike has a Springboot blueprint found [here](Java SpringBoot Blueprint).
+Nike has a Springboot blueprint found [here](https://github.com/nike-internal/blueprint.service.java-springboot){:target="new-tab"}.

 - Request and response definitions in JSON Schema format within each API contract